Vision Disability: Types and Information Document List

 Gene therapy improves vision in children and adults with Lebers congenital amaurosis (LCA).

 Research Center to Improve Quality of Life for Blind and Visually Impaired

 Worlds largest ocular research center to improve quality of life for blind and visually impaired.

-Information regarding the causes of an internal or external eye stye on the eyelid, including treatment methods on how to get rid of a stye.
+Information regarding the causes of an internal or external eye stye on the eyelid, including treatment methods on how to get rid of a stye (Informative).

-Glassy eyes can be defined as a fixed staring and wide eyed appearance with the eyes appearing to be glazed or shiny.
+Glassy eyes can be defined as a fixed staring and wide eyed appearance with the eyes appearing shiny, glazed over, or out of focus.